FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F).

 Sharing builds trust - share stories about when you were growing up and the experiences you had as a tween/teen.
 (Remember that you probably made mistakes as a teen, too!)
 Ultimately, teenagers want to figure life out for themselves and so they’re going to try things whether you like it or not – but it doesn’t mean they’re not still impressionable.
 Talk about your own personal highs and lows, the ups and downs, and perhaps what you may have done differently had you known otherwise.
 Being genuinely vulnerable shows them that it’s safe for them to do the same.
 Try and fight the urge to patronise or criticise, but instead explain the various possible outcomes, dangers or consequences they may face as a result of the choices they make.

 We have an incredible opportunity to remove any barriers by being open to our teens coming to us and openly asking questions, without the fear of judgement.
 Listening really helps facilitate that, as it makes a person feel respected and valued, as they should be.
 It’s important to not interrupt them when they’re talking; they may come to their own conclusions by simply thinking out aloud, or it may prompt them to ask you important questions that will help their thinking.
 Try and think of these talks as sharing discussions, rather than a lecture or a lesson.
 If your teen comes to you after a situation where there has ben an undesirable outcome, ask them what they may do differently the next time.
 Making good choices in the future sometimes involves knowing the difference between the good and the bad ones.

 6. Seek professional guidance and support.

 Is your Mini-Moxette on the cusp of getting her first period?
-Let us help you help her through it, with our ‘Welcome to Periods!’
-Box; a carefully curated selection of period products and other Moxie must-haves to help you (and her) manage her first period like a BOSS!
+Let us help you help them through it, with our ‘Welcome to Periods!’
+Box; a carefully curated selection of period products and other Moxie must-haves to help you (and them) manage their first period like a BOSS!